 There are several home remedies.
 The best option is to select a dentist.
 All techniques have in common – the procedure should last at least 3 minutes if the standard pace is maintained.

-In the absence of diseases of the oral cavity, you can additionally massage the gums with circular movements.
+In the absence of oral cavity diseases, you can additionally massage the gums with circular movements.
 Hard surfaces with a dense coating can be cleaned with a stiff brush, except in cases where the person has increased sensitivity and bleeding occurs periodically.

 The top and bottom rows are cleaned in the same way.
 At the end of all manipulations, the front surface of the dental units is processed in a circular motion with closed jaws.